-Before you become the member of any credit union or join a bank, take the time go go through the customer reviews.
+Before you become a member of any credit union or join a bank, take the time to go through the customer reviews.
 One of the best ways to learn about a company is seeing what previous or current members have to say.

 One common complaint I saw with NFCU is their customer service.
 Several users were saying they have problems reaching their customer service department or they weren’t able to get the help they needed.
 You should always take these reviews with a grain of salt.
 You don’t know the full story and what actually happened.

 Don’t let these customer reviews keep you from joining the perfect credit union.

 Like most other credit unions, we aware of the number of branches.
 Credit unions don’t have the massive number of branch locations like national banks.

 Unlike some of the other credit, NFCU doesn’t have membership qualifications which allow anyone to join.
 Some of the other larger credit unions allow you to join organizations or make a donation which qualifies you to become a member of the credit union.